PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 "Yes.", his disguise working, "I am, yes.
 I'm a knight errant."

 She seemed impressed.
-"I'm running an errond myself, I need to get far north, and I can't use the main routes.
-I sort of make my own erronds now."
+"I'm running an errand myself, I need to get far north, and I can't use the main routes.
+I sort of make my own errands now."

 The Knight nodded at this, as if it made sense, exhilarated to have travelling company; cover for his escape.